In this article, I’ll be giving a short introduction to SEO and PPC marketing to help you decide which advertising you should be using.

 - 9 out of 10 people don’t go past the first page

-Should you focus on PPC or SEO advertising?
+Should You Focus on PPC or SEO Advertising?

 For the new small business owner, I hope this article provided a good intro to the benefits of SEO and PPC.
 However, the question still remains.
 Which one should your business focus on?
-The answer is neither.
+The answer is both.
 You should never focus on just one form of advertising.
 Your marketing effort should be diverse, just like a stock portfolio.
 (Never put all your eggs in one basket.)

 An example of a well rounded small business digital marketing effort looks something like this -